Tieno/SlimPackage/README.markdown

 To get these three layers working together (or for personal enjoyment) the following adjustments/hacks were made:

 ### 1. To vendor/php-activerecord/lib/model.php
-to make PHPActiveRecord work with the Twig templating engine
+to make PHPActiveRecord work with the Twig templating engine the __isset() function and set_timestamps() functions were changed

 	<?php
 	/**